Israel bombs central Beirut, killing 6, strafes south, east Lebanon

 Israel has since killed more than 2,000 people across Iran and Lebanon in its attacks.

+France’s special envoy for Lebanon said on Wednesday that It would be unreasonable to expect Lebanon’s government to disarm Hezbollah while the country is being bombed by Israel,, adding that only a negotiation would resolve the crisis.

+“Israel occupied Lebanon for a very long time and failed to eradicate Hezbollah’s military capacity.
+Therefore, they cannot now ask the Lebanese government to do that job in three days under bombardment,” Jean-Yves Le Drian told France Info radio.

-German Chancellor Friedrich Merz, a staunch Israeli ally, added his voice to growing international concern, warning that Israel’s ground offensive in Lebanon was an “error” that risked worsening what he described as an already dire humanitarian situation.
+German Chancellor Friedrich Merz, a staunch Israeli ally, had also added his voice to growing international concern, warning that Israel’s ground offensive in Lebanon was an “error” that risked worsening what he described as an already dire humanitarian situation.